 22. Sauna In A Shipping Container

 I love shipping containers, and I love what people do with them.
-I have seen people make not just custom homes, but also entire complexes out of shipping containers, arranged in futuristic and artistic ways, painted upon and interior designed in more ways than one.
-So, imagine my delight stumbling upon a sauna made out of a shipping container.
+I have seen people make not just custom homes, but also entire complexes out of shipping containers, arranged in futuristic and artistic ways, painted upon, and interior designed in more ways than one.
+So, imagine my delight in stumbling upon a sauna made out of a shipping container.

-This unique sauna box not just manages to impress you with its surprising material, but it also comes with all sorts of high-tech accessories for you to set up.
+This unique sauna box not only manages to impress you with its surprising material, but it also comes with all sorts of high-tech accessories for you to set up.
 This sauna also stands out due to the fact that it is solar powered and also has a firebrand stove included.
 It is also extremely customizable.
 A win-win for everyone.

 More details at castordesign.ca